mvgiacomello/ca-qa-tech-test/README.md

 1. There's an extension folder, currently only holder one extension to retrieve data from the system's API
 1. Tests are written with Jasmine framework which has a similar syntax to Jest.
 For more Jasmine trick, [visit this page](https://devhints.io/jasmine)
 1. We devide each test in 3 sections: "Arrange", "Act", "Assert" (the 3 As of testing)
+1. Parallel execution can be configured in the `wdio.conf.js` in the `maxInstances` parameter
+1. By default, using most popular combination of browser rendering engine and browser window resolution (chromium @ 1366px by 768px)
+1. Test results are logged on the console for now.
+Check reports section above